-Mr Tsen Keng Yam and Dato' Kamaruddin Bin Mat Desa have both served on the Board as Independent Non-Executive Directors for more than 12 years while Datuk Dr Ng Bee Ken has served for more than 9 years.
-Accordingly, the Nomination Committee and the Board, have determined at the annual performance evaluation and assessment of all the independent directors, that Mr Tsen Keng Yam, Dato' Kamaruddin Bin Mat Desa and Datuk Dr Ng Bee Ken shall remain and continue to act as Independent Non-Executive Directors of the Company based on the following justifications and will seek shareholders' approval to retain them in that capacity at the forthcoming 96th Annual General Meeting ("AGM") of the Company:-
+Mr Tsen Keng Yam, Dato' Kamaruddin Bin Mat Desa and Datuk Dr Ng Bee Ken have all served on the Board as Independent Non-Executive Directors for more than 12 years.
+Accordingly, the Nomination Committee and the Board, have determined at the annual performance evaluation and assessment of all the independent directors, that Mr Tsen Keng Yam, Dato' Kamaruddin Bin Mat Desa and Datuk Dr Ng Bee Ken shall remain and continue to act as Independent Non-Executive Directors of the Company based on the following justifications and will seek shareholders' approval to retain them in that capacity at the forthcoming 97th Annual General Meeting ("AGM") of the Company through a two-tier voting process:-

-- All of them have fulfilled the criteria under the definition of Independent Directors as stated in the MMLR of Bursa Securities, and therefore, are able to bring independent and objective judgment to the Board; - (ii) Mr Tsen and Datuk Ng's experience in the various industries enables them to provide the Board with a diverse set of experience, expertise, skills and competence;
+- (i) All of them have fulfilled the criteria under the definition of Independent Directors as stated in the MMLR of Bursa Securities, and therefore, are able to bring independent and objective judgment to the Board; - (ii) Mr Tsen and Datuk Ng's experience in the various industries enables them to provide the Board with a diverse set of experience, expertise, skills and competence; - (iii) Mr Tsen, Dato' Kamaruddin and Datuk Ng have been with the Company for more than 18 years, 14 years and 12 years respectively.
+Therefore, they understand the Company's business operations which enable them to participate actively and contribute during deliberations or discussions at the Board and Board Committees' meetings;

-(3) Board Composition (Cont'd)
+(5) Tenure of Independent Director (Cont'd)

-- (iii) Mr Tsen, Dato' Kamaruddin and Datuk Ng have been with the Company for more than 17 years, 13 years and 11 years respectively.
-Therefore, they understand the Company's business operations which enable them to participate actively and contribute during deliberations or discussions at the Board and Board Committees' meetings; - (iv) All of them have contributed sufficient time and effort to attend the Board and Board Committees' meetings for the financial year ended 31 March 2021 to obtain independent information required for a balanced decision making.
-All of them have attended all the Board and Board Committees' meetings held during the financial year except for Dato' Kamaruddin who had attended 3 out of 5 meetings due to his personal commitment. - (v) All of them have exercised due care during their tenure as Independent Non-Executive Directors of the Company and carried out their duties in the interest of the Company and its shareholders.
+- (iv) All of them have contributed sufficient time and effort to attend the Board and Board Committees' meetings for the financial year ended 31 March 2022 to obtain independent information required for a balanced decision making.
+All of them have attended all the Board and Board Committees' meetings held during the financial year; and - (v) All of them have exercised due care during their tenure as Independent Non-Executive Directors of the Company and carried out their duties in the interest of the Company and its shareholders.